Last updated: Sept 2022

-All calls to and from our offices are recorded for regulatory purposes.
-They are required and may be used in the event of a complaint being raised and if required by law enforcement agencies.
-Please note that records will be available for at least five years.
+All calls to and from our offices are recorded for business purposes.
+They may be used in the event of a complaint being raised and if required by law enforcement agencies.

 We occasionally use mail software.
 Our communication will be of a generic nature, but the software collects information such as your email address, if the email was opened, how it was opened and what type of device was used e.g. mobile phone, tablet or PC.

 You can disable and delete cookies by changing the appropriate setting within your browser’s ‘Help’, ‘Tools’ or ‘Settings’ menu.
 Please note that by disabling cookies you may not benefit from some of the features of our site.
 You can find out more about deleting or controlling cookies by visiting aboutcookies.org.

-To deliver our services to you effectively, we may share your data with other organisations such as those that we engage for professional compliance, accountancy, regulatory or legal services, IT support, system and software providers, as well as product and platform providers that we use to arrange financial products for you.
+To deliver our services to you effectively, we may share your data with other organisations such as those that we engage for professional compliance, accountancy, regulatory or legal services, IT support, system and software providers, insurance brokers, as well as product and platform providers that we use to arrange financial products for you.

-Where other organisations are involved in processing your data, we will have a contract in place with them to ensure: that the nature and purpose of the processing is clear; that they respect the security of your data and treat it in accordance with the law; that they have sufficient safeguards in place; and that they will only process the data for specified purposes.
+Where other organisations are involved in processing your data, we will have a contract in place with them to ensure: that the nature and purpose of the processing is clear; that they respect the security of your data and treat it in accordance with the law; that they have sufficient safeguards in place; that they do not use the data for their own purposes; and that they will only process the data for specified purposes.

 Where it is necessary for your personal data to be forwarded to another organisation, we will use appropriate security measures to protect your personal data in transit.